shan-weiqiang/shan-weiqiang.github.io/_posts/2026-07-04-cpp-double-dispatch-visitor-pattern.md

 };
 ```

 Each `accept` names exactly one method.
 If the visitor base lacks that `visitXxx`, the compiler fails immediately.
-This is the same property that makes partial visitors safe in Step 5: `Circle::accept` calls `visitCircle`; if your visitor class does not implement it (pure virtual on base), you cannot instantiate the visitor at all.
+This is the same property as Step 5's strict base: `Circle::accept` calls `visitCircle`; with pure virtual on the base, a visitor that omits it cannot be instantiated.

 **Recommendation:** always prefer **Style B** (`visitCircle`, `visitRectangle`, …).
 Do **not** use overloaded `visit(T&)` as the primary double-dispatch API — missing pairs compile silently with Style A but fail loudly with Style B.